Does Pre-Workout Expire?

 Foul Taste

-Usually, these flavours are sweet and fruity thanks to artificial flavourings and sweeteners.
-You’ll get flavours like raspberry lemonade, sour cherry, lemon and lime, orange, fizzy lemon, pink grapefruit, tropical punch, etc.
+Usually, these flavors are sweet and fruity thanks to artificial flavorings and sweeteners.
+You’ll get flavors like raspberry lemonade, sour cherry, lemon and lime, orange, fizzy lemon, pink grapefruit, tropical punch, etc.

 Needless to say, drinking a supplement that tastes like garbage is never going to be a pleasurable experience, so try and drink it as soon after mixing as possible.